Roy-Shalev/roy-shalev.github.io/content/_index.md

 ## About me

-I am a fifth year math graduate student at Bar-Ilan University.
+I am a fifth year math graduate student at Bar-Ilan University, my advisor is [Prof. Assaf Rinot](https://www.assafrinot.com).
 I have submitted my thesis and expected to start a position as a Postdoc in UofT next year.

-My advisor is [Prof. Assaf Rinot](https://www.assafrinot.com) .
 My research interests include Set Theory and Topology.

 ## Publications and Preprints